sdkn104/misc/Comp/SeatSystemPopup/README.md

 ## DESCRIPTION
-* This program check the status of current PC user in Seat System D/B, and warning toast notification if status is not set.
+* This program check the status of current PC user in Seat System D/B, and warns by toast notification if status is not set.
 * This program assumes to be called by Windows Task Scheduler periodically, while a user is logged on and network is connected.

 ## HOW TO UPDATE and DEPLOY